Juan-bit94/reading-notes/Readings-Network-Connectivity.md

 # Readings: Network Connectivity
+# Wht does this topic matter?
+- This topic matters beacuse as a sybersecurity professional it is important to know about protocols that allow use to connect remotely and secure that connection.
+-
 # What is the Secure Shell (SSH) Protocol?
 - The SSH protocol is a method for secure remote login from one computer to another.
 It protects communications security and integrity with strong encryption.
 # What are the typical uses of the SSH protocol?